The 3 ETF Portfolio Strategy: The Simplest Way to Build a Diversified Portfolio in 2026

 Rebalancing means selling some VTI and buying more VXUS and BND to get back to 60/30/10.

 Pro tip: In a Roth IRA, rebalancing is tax-free.
 In a taxable account, selling can trigger capital gains taxes – so in taxable accounts, it’s often smarter to rebalance by directing new contributions toward underweighted funds rather than selling.
+For a deeper look at tax-efficient investing with ETFs, see ETF Taxes Explained.

 Common Questions About the 3 ETF Portfolio